Mtnikmaram/project1/README.md

 # Persian mobile

-persian mobile is a site that you can find information of mobile teck.
+persian mobile is a site that you can find information of mobile teck. <a href="https://mtnikmaram.github.io/project1/index.html" target="_blank" rel="noopener">persian mobile</a>
 ![my work](assets/image/my-work.png)

 This website is made up of the following sections: